 Common types of talking therapies

-• Interpersonal therapy (IPT) can help someone to understand and address problems in their relationships.
-It is normally suggested for people struggling with depression and relationship difficulties.
-A course of IPT normally lasts between 12 and 16 sessions.
+This can help someone understand and address problems in their relationships.
+It’s normally recommended for people struggling with depression and relationship difficulties, and a course normally lasts between 12 and 16 sessions.

 Talking to your child about counselling and therapy

-If it’s been difficult to start a conversation with your child about trying a counselling or therapy session, other parents have found that these things can help.
+If it’s been difficult to start a conversation about trying a session, other parents have found that these things can help:

-It might help to do this while walking or doing an activity, which can help your child to feel more relaxed and make it feel less like a ‘big chat’.
+It might help to do this while walking or doing an activity, which can feel more relaxed and less like a ‘big chat’.
 You can find our activity ideas on our guide to starting a conversation.

-Reassure them that it can help some people to feel better, and that it’s okay for them to give it a try and then stop at any point if it doesn’t feel right for them.
+Reassure them that it helps some people feel better, and that it’s okay to give it a try and then stop if it doesn’t feel right.

-For example, you might let them know that they’re not on their own in having a difficult time and needing some extra help – and that lots of young people go to counselling at some point.
-You might also reassure them that how they’re feeling is really understandable, and that sometimes you have gone through periods of feeling more down or worried and needing support too.
+You can let them know that they’re not on their own in having a difficult time and needing some extra help, and that lots of young people go to counselling.
+You might also reassure them that how they’re feeling is really understandable.
+If you feel comfortable sharing your experiences, you could tell them that you've also gone through periods of feeling down or worried and needing support too.

 Having a few days to think it through on their own might help it feel less overwhelming.
-Check in to see how they’re feeling a few days on, and don’t give up on the idea just because their first reaction is that they’re not sure.
+Check in to see how they’re feeling a few days later, and don’t give up on the idea just because their first reaction is uncertainty.

-They might feel more comfortable to try it if they know that they are in control of who they feel safe speaking to.
+They might feel more comfortable and safe if they know they're in control of who they're talking to.

 Supporting your child during counselling or therapy

-When they do open up to you, try to focus on listening, showing empathy and being curious about what it’s like for them, rather than trying to ‘fix’ things straightaway.
+When they do open up, focus on listening, showing empathy, and being curious about what it’s like for them rather than trying to ‘fix’ things.

-For example, if your child feels uncomfortable about going to sessions on their own, offer to go with them and wait outside.
+If your child feels uncomfortable about going to sessions on their own, for example, offer to go with them and wait outside.

-Remember that sometimes it’s helpful and healthy for a young person to speak to an adult who isn’t in the family, and who has some emotional distance from the situation.
+Remember that it’s healthy for young people to speak to an adult who isn’t in the family, and who has some emotional distance from the situation.

-This may be particularly important if your child is having cognitive behavioural therapy (CBT), which tends to focus on learning and trying new techniques.
+This may be particularly important if your child is having CBT, which tends to focus on learning and trying new techniques.

-Like all people in their life, young people will feel more comfortable with some therapists than others – and different personalities will suit different people.
+Like everyone in their life, young people will feel more comfortable with some therapists than others.
+Different personalities will suit different people.
 If they don’t like the first therapist they see, try looking for someone else.

 The first session was the scariest, I had so many questions racing through my mind: would I get along with my therapist?
 Could she really talk to me without judgement?
 Am I in control of the session?
 The answer to all of these was yes!
 The first step into therapy is often the hardest but, for me, it was the most rewarding.